bigsmoke/sapienshabitat/pages/back-into-farming/page.md

 But, before digging into the distinction between “farming” and “gardening”, some words about Elon Musk and Yuval Noah Harari—the billionaire and the historian—who share a worry.
+They are deeply concerned about the wave of robotization and automization that they see is rapidly gaining in amplitude.
+Once that wave breaks, they prophesize, a tsunami of AI-driven developments will wash over society, at a rate of change that outpaces the most extreme upheaval that we ever experienced (and, already, increasingly, never quite have gotten the opportunity to get used to).
+If this vision of the future comes true, computers will be innovating at a speed that is impossible to match for humans, even at our most collaborative best.

-They prophesize that a wave of robotization and automization is building, a tsunami of change that'll be more extreme than what we've seen so far, surpassing by orders of magnitude the rate of change that we sometimes almost imagine we got used to.
-The two prophets are convinced that, when this tsunami hit, the employability of scores of professional classes will be reduced to zero at the moment that computers will take over their jobs.
-Their worries about impending human obsolescence are broadly shared; other well-know champions of this view are American presidential candidate Andrew Yang, former Greek Minister of Finance Yanis Varoufakis, and atheist pundit Sam Harris.
+The dream of Elon and Yoval has a dark quality to it.
+They foresee that computers will within a tiny timespan be able to take over the jobs of entire professional classes, reducing the employability of millions of workers to zero.
+These worries about impending human obsolescence are broadly shared;
+other well-know champions of this view are American presidential candidate Andrew Yang, former Greek Minister of Finance Yanis Varoufakis, and atheist pundit Sam Harris.

 Meanwhile, at the head of electric car maker Tesla, Musk continues to whip his research and development team forward, in the race of achieving level 4 Full